kfahn22/heart_curve/README.md

     margin-left: auto;
     margin-right: auto;" width="800" height="450">

-- [Heart curve P5 sketch] (https://editor.p5js.org/codingtrain/sketches/egvieHyt0)
+- [Coding Train P5 sketch] (https://editor.p5js.org/codingtrain/sketches/egvieHyt0)
 - [Coding Train Heart Curve Coding Challenge](https://thecodingtrain.com/challenges/134-heart-curve)

-The equations for the first and second heart are from [Mathematische-Basteleien](http://www.mathematische-basteleien.de/heart.html), while the equations for heart curves 3 and 4 are from [MathWorld](https://mathworld.wolfram.com/HeartCurve.html).
+The equations for the first and second heart curves are from [Mathematische-Basteleien](http://www.mathematische-basteleien.de/heart.html), while the equations for heart curves 3 and 4 are from [MathWorld](https://mathworld.wolfram.com/HeartCurve.html).
 All four hearts are added as classes in the p5 sketch.
 Version 3 is will render and the others are commented out.

 [P5 sketch](https://editor.p5js.org/kfahn/sketches/xNdg0UUI6)